Chalarangelo/30-seconds-of-code/blog_posts/javascript-boolean-function.md

 ### Handle Boolean objects with care

-While the `Boolean()` function is pretty useful, you might run into some issues with the `Boolean` object and the `new Boolean()` constructor.
+While the `Boolean()` function is pretty useful, you might run into some issues with the `Boolean` object and the `Boolean` constructor.
 The `Boolean` object is an object wrapper for a boolean value, but the tricky part is that, as an object, it's always truthy even if the contained value is `false`!

 ```js
 let x = new Boolean(false);